 - Outdated distribution system

-- Groundwater resource exhaust rapidly due to over-pumping
+- Groundwater resources exhaust rapidly due to over-pumping

 - Extremely low water tariffs are distorting incentives for water conservation

-- Low recovery and underfunded water infrastructure contributing to high water losses
+- Low recovery and underfunded water infrastructure contribute to high water losses

-- Gaps in governance leading to inefficient management
+- Gaps in governance lead to inefficient management

 - Climate Change – a Major Emerging Challenge for Water Sustainability